 Space is limited to only 6 students per class, so Enroll Today!

 For details and registration, please visit Andy Owings School of Music & Performing Arts Center at Coastal Grand Mall (right across from Books-A-Million) or call us at (843) 839-1505 today!

 ► Also Enrolling: Other Fun & Affordable Music Classes for the Whole Family!

-Available for piano, keyboard, guitar, violin, singing, theory, and more…
+Available for piano, keyboard, guitar, violin, recorder, and more…